BUSAD 120 - Business Law » Summer 2022 » Chapter 33 Study Guide Quiz

 Without authorization, Lars contracts on behalf of Mina to have Nemo paint the interior and exterior of Mina’s house.
 If Mina decides to ratify the contract, she must affirm

-A. any part of the contract at any time.
+A. any part of the contract before performance begins.

 B. all of the contract.